Satur Farms to close Calverton facility, citing costs, affecting 40 jobs

 The state filing said Satur will be releasing the 40 employees between January and the end of April.
 The filing sited “unforeseeable business circumstances.”

-Satur, which has been operating on Long Island from its Cutchogue base since 1996, opened the 40,000 Calverton facility in 2014, with funding from Empire State Development Corp. and a loan from Whole Foods Market Local Producer Program, according to media reports.
+Satur, which has been operating on Long Island from its Cutchogue base since 1996, opened the 40,000-square-foot Calverton facility in 2014, with funding from Empire State Development Corp. and a loan from the Whole Foods Market Local Producer Program, according to media reports.